 # Use a custom image server

-# Install extra packages in WSL containers
+# Install extra packages in containers

 CONTAINER_PACKAGES=git,cmake,gcc,make,curl,samurai,python3,nodejs